 World Premiere on 10 June 2017 at Sydney's State Theatre, as part of the Sydney Film Festival

-New Zealand premiere in July 2017, as part of the NZ International Film Festival
+New Zealand premiere on 23 July 2017 at Auckland's Civic Theatre, as part of the NZ International Film Festival